Why Selling Books from Home?

 I’ll let PBA tell about the details of those first three months.
 They had some ups and downs.
 We made some mistakes that we chuckle over now (but we gave ourselves the task of appreciating and learning from our mistakes).

 This I will say, by the first textbook season I was astounded and convinced.
 That’s the first thing I want to say about those three months: I finally saw a way that we could work hard and not get behind.
 We could even move ahead and have growth!

 The other thing I want to say is that I really, really enjoy this business.
 I love being surrounded by books.
 I know that’s weird, but I do.
 I also like that our kids can work for us and we can pay them.
 It means that they can save up and get some things we couldn’t afford for them before.

 I’m so proud of what my husband has done and what we have done as a family to build this business.
 This may not be the best home business for everyone, but it has been the best home business for my family.

-I’m so thankful to the Lord that Jimmy stumbled on the Textbook Arbitrage Webinar, and I’m thankful to the Lord that he jumped onto the chance and tried it.
-This is not a business I would have taken on myself, but I’m amazed at how well we have done with Jimmy at the helm and the Lord’s blessing.
+I’m so thankful to the Lord that PBA stumbled on the Textbook Arbitrage Webinar, and I’m thankful to the Lord that he jumped onto the chance and tried it.
+This is not a business I would have taken on myself, but I’m amazed at how well we have done with PBA at the helm and the Lord’s blessing.